lukasveselovsky/Cypress_examples/README.md

 ## Introduction

 This repository houses automated tests implemented with Cypresss.
-The tests were created as part of learning Cypress technology using the Trello which you can find here https://github.com/filiphric/trelloapp-vue-vite-ts.git.
+The tests were created as part of learning Cypress technology using the Trello clone app created by Filip Hric which you can find here https://github.com/filiphric/trelloapp-vue-vite-ts.git.
 If you want to see how individual tests work on a real application you need to add this application to your project.

 To install, simply clone Trello app project and